htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

 software downloads the appropriate platform-specific application binary and some work units from the central server for each project.
-Whenever the client software completes a given work unit, it once again attempts to connect to that project’s central server to upload the results and download more work.
+Whenever the client software completes a given work unit, it once again attempts to connect to that project's central server to upload the results and download more work.

 BOINC participants must register at the centralized server for each